sjtu-rr-homework-2019fall/Ceph-insight/Network.md

   - #### Layer 1: Physical Layer

-    This layer may be implemented by a [PHY chip](https://en.wikipedia.org/wiki/PHY_(chip)).
+    This layer may be implemented by a PHY chip.

-    The physical layer consists of the [electronic circuit](https://en.wikipedia.org/wiki/Electronic_circuit) transmission technologies of a network.[[2\]](https://en.wikipedia.org/wiki/Physical_layer#cite_note-Fundamentals_of_Sensor_Network_Programming-2) It is a fundamental layer underlying the higher level functions in a network, and can be implemented through a great number of different hardware technologies with widely varying characteristics.[[3\]](https://en.wikipedia.org/wiki/Physical_layer#cite_note-3)
+    The physical layer consists of the electronic circuit transmission technologies of a network.
+It is a fundamental layer underlying the higher level functions in a network, and can be implemented through a great number of different hardware technologies with widely varying characteristics.

-    The physical layer defines the means of transmitting raw [bits](https://en.wikipedia.org/wiki/Bit)[[4\]](https://en.wikipedia.org/wiki/Physical_layer#cite_note-4) rather than logical [data packets](https://en.wikipedia.org/wiki/Network_packet) over a physical [data link](https://en.wikipedia.org/wiki/Data_link) connecting network [nodes](https://en.wikipedia.org/wiki/Node_(networking)).
-The [bitstream](https://en.wikipedia.org/wiki/Bitstream) may be grouped into code words or symbols and converted to a physical [signal](https://en.wikipedia.org/wiki/Signal) that is transmitted over a [transmission medium](https://en.wikipedia.org/wiki/Transmission_medium).
+    The physical layer defines the means of transmitting raw bits rather than logical data packets over a physical data link connecting network nodes.
+The bitstream may be grouped into code words or symbols and converted to a physical signal that is transmitted over a transmission medium.
 The physical layer provides an electrical, mechanical, and procedural interface to the transmission medium.
-The shapes and properties of the [electrical connectors](https://en.wikipedia.org/wiki/Electrical_connector), the frequencies to broadcast on, the [line code](https://en.wikipedia.org/wiki/Line_code) to use and similar low-level parameters, are specified here.
+The shapes and properties of the electrical connectors, the frequencies to broadcast on, the line code to use and similar low-level parameters, are specified here.

   - #### Layer 2: Data Link Layer